amzn/app-platform/docs/renderer.md

 !!! note

     App Platform has a generic `Renderer` interface that can be used for multiple UI layer implementations.
     Compose Multiplatform and Android Views are stable and supported out of the box.
-However, Compose Multiplatform is an opt-in feature through the Gradle DSL and must be explicitly enabled.
+However, Compose UI is an opt-in feature through the Gradle DSL and must be explicitly enabled.
 The default value is `false`.

     ```groovy